Full of potatoes, bell pepper, chickpeas, kale, and peas, this Vegan Yellow Curry is an easy meal that's filling and delicious.

 - 2 cups kale, chopped (you can substitute spinach, but I reccomend using kale)

 - 1 Tbsp lime juice, freshly squeezed

 - 1 Tbsp clilantro, minced

 - Greek yogurt

 - Basmati rice

-Cook the onion, garlic, and potatoes
+Cook the onion and garlic

 Add the liquids and seasonings